Top Navy Officers Fired In Ongoing Leadership Shake-Up After Deadly Collisions

 Last month, Navy leaders testified before Congress about the series of incidents, revealing that intense operational demands made worse by military spending cuts, 100-hour workweeks for some sailors and leadership shortcomings may have all played a role, reports The Washington Post.

 "As leaders of our Navy, you must do better," Republican Sen. John McCain said at the hearing.
-The USS McCain is named for the Arizona senator's father and grandfather, both navy admirals.
+The USS McCain is named for the Arizona senator's father and grandfather, both Navy admirals.

 Tuesday's dismissals are the latest in a shake-up of Navy leadership.
 There have been more than a half-dozen recent firings in what the Post reports is "a promised accountability sweep as the service seeks to restore confidence in its surface warfare fleet and address glaring questions about commanders' ability to hone seamanship and readiness amid constant deployments."